Kalesh-Singh/TCPProgramming/README.md

 # The Application Design #
-The TCP Application Protocol is used to send a file containing Units (as described below) from the client to server.
+This TCP Application Protocol is used to send a file containing Units (as described below) from the client to server.
 The server receives the file and if it is correctly formatted it saves the file making any necessary translations between units as specified by the client.
 The server sends a response to the client indicating whether the operation was successuful or not.

+## Architecture ##
+This Application uses the Client/Server Architecture.

 ## Usage ##